Neoconservatism: Opinions concerning foreign policy

 Neoconservatism first developed during the late 1960s as an effort to oppose the radical cultural changes occurring within the United States.
 Irving Kristol wrote: "If there is any one thing that neoconservatives are unanimous about, it is their dislike of the counterculture".
 Norman Podhoretz agreed: "Revulsion against the counterculture accounted for more converts to neoconservatism than any other single factor".
 Neoconservatives began to emphasize foreign issues during the mid-1970s.

 In 1979, an early study by liberal Peter Steinfels concentrated on the ideas of Irving Kristol, Daniel Patrick Moynihan and Daniel Bell.
 He noted that the stress on foreign affairs "emerged after the New Left and the counterculture had dissolved as convincing foils for neoconservatism ...
 The essential source of their anxiety is not military or geopolitical or to be found overseas at all; it is domestic and cultural and ideological".

 Neoconservative foreign policy is a descendant of so-called Wilsonian idealism.
-Neoconservatives endorse democracy promotion by the U.S. and other democracies, based on the claim that they think that human rights belong to everyone.
+Neoconservatives endorse democracy promotion by the U.S. and other democracies, based on the conviction that natural rights are both universal and transcendent in nature.
 They criticized the United Nations and détente with the Soviet Union.
 On domestic policy, they endorse reductions in the welfare state, like European and Canadian conservatives.
 According to Norman Podhoretz, "'the neo-conservatives dissociated themselves from the wholesale opposition to the welfare state which had marked American conservatism since the days of the New Deal' and ... while neoconservatives supported 'setting certain limits' to the welfare state, those limits did not involve 'issues of principle, such as the legitimate size and role of the central government in the American constitutional order' but were to be 'determined by practical considerations'".